 \subsection{Adversarial image generation for an MNIST classifier}

-We have trained a set of neural networks using smooth activation functions (hyperbolic tangent, sigmoid, and softmax) to serve as classifiers for images from the MNIST set of handwritten digits \cite{lecun1998mnist}.
+We train a set of neural networks using smooth activation functions (hyperbolic tangent, sigmoid, and softmax) to serve as classifiers for images from the MNIST set of handwritten digits \cite{lecun1998mnist}.
 Inputs are the 28$\times$28 grayscale pixel colors, flattened into a 784-dimensional vector, and outputs are scores for each digit, 0-9, that may be interpreted as the probability that the image represents the corresponding digit.
 The neural networks each have seven layers total and have between 128 and 8192 neurons per hidden layer.
 The networks are trained to have accuracies of at least 95\% on the test set of 10,000 images from the dataset.
 The number of neurons, trained parameters, and activation functions for each network are shown in Table \ref{tab:nns}.
-Our optimization problem is to find a minimal perturbation to a reference image that results in a misclassification:
+Our optimization problem finds a minimal perturbation to a reference image that results in a misclassification:

 Here, $x$ contains the grayscale values of the generated image, $x_{\rm ref}$ contains those of the reference image, and $t$ is the coordinate of the neural network's output, $y$, corresponding to a target label (misclassification).
 The neural network constraint, $y={\rm NN}(x)$, may be written in full-space or reduced-space formulations.
-We enforce that the image is misclassified as the target with at least 60\% confidence.
+The image must be misclassified with at least 60\% confidence.